2023 |

 Winning teams and organizations benefit from a significantly raised profile within the broadcasting community, with press and online coverage through the EBU, the option to have a presence on the EBU's stand at IBC in Amsterdam later in the year, and often speaking opportunities.
 Every member of the winning team also receives a certificate.

-The annual 'Young Technology Talent of the Year Award' honours an outstanding innovation in media technology or new genuine concepts contributing to public service media.
+The annual 'Young Technology Talent Award' honours recipients for an outstanding innovation or effort in media technology.

-The winner will receive an invitation to attend the 2023 Technical Assembly, plus free access to 2 key EBU T&I industry events (events open to both Members and non-Members) with travel and accommodation offered, as well as free online access to all other major T&I industry events for 12 months.
+The winner will receive an invitation to attend the EBU Technical Assembly of that year, plus free access to 2 key EBU T&I industry events (events that are open to both Members and non-Members), with travel and accommodation offered, as well as free online access to all major T&I industry events for 12 months.
 Further information on our events can be found at https://tech.ebu.ch/events.

 Technology & Innovation Award